 It’s worth mentioning, that natural stimulant content in tea entirely depends on region, where tea tree was growing, variety of tea, plant’s age and age of a leaf, soil quality and even weather conditions.

 Another important factor affecting caffeine content is the degree of tea leaf fermentation.
 The lower it is, the more caffeine is in the tea.
 Hence, the most “caffeinated” varieties are white teas, green teas and oolongs.
 But in fact, there is more to it than that.
 What matters is not only the variety, but also the method of making tea, including the temperature of the water for brewing.
 The hotter the water, the more actively the caffeine is released.
 And since unfermented and weakly fermented teas are brewed with warm rather than hot water, they contain less caffeine, than saturated black tea.

 Caffeine contents in different products

 Well, as mentioned above, caffeine is contained not only in coffee and tea.
 There are so many products with it!
 Actually, the market for caffeinated beverages has been increasing during the last 20 years.
-Currently it’s introduced with different kinds of energy drinks, sport drinks, juices and even waters.
-Moreover, caffeine can be found in caffeine in cocoa, hence, chocolate, drugs and dietary supplements.
+Currently, it’s introduced with different kinds of energy drinks, sport drinks, juices and even waters.
+Moreover, caffeine can be found in caffeine in cocoa, hence, chocolate, drugs, and dietary supplements.

-Surveys show that nowadays almost 80% of the world consume caffeinated products on a daily basis and up to 90% of North America’s adults consume caffeine every day.
+Surveys show that nowadays almost 80% of the world consumes caffeinated products on a daily basis and up to 90% of North America’s adults consume caffeine every day.
 Mainly natural stimulant is consumed with beverages, namely, coffee (71%), soft drinks (16%), and tea (12%).

 We’ve decided to present here a list of products with the highest caffeine content in each category.